danahynes/APOD-Linux/README.md

 biggest drawbacks: modularity.
 There are umpteen different distros with as many backends, configurations, and desktop environments.
 This app was written and tested on elementaryOS 5 Hera, which is based on Ubuntu with the GNOME desktop.
-As such, it uses a program called *gsettings* to change the desktop wallpaper.
+As such, it uses a program called ~~*gsettings*~~ *set_wallpaper* to change the desktop wallpaper.
-If you are using a similar GNOME-based distro, it will probably work for you.
-But if you're using something with, say, a KDE desktop then it probably won't, and you'll need to change the part of the script that says "THIS PART IS GNOME SPECIFIC" to allow you to change the wallpaper.
+If you are using a similar ~~GNOME-based~~ elementaryOS distro, it will probably work for you.
+But if you're using something with, say, a KDE desktop then it probably won't, and you'll need to change the part of the script that says "THIS PART IS ~~GNOME~~ ELEMENTARY SPECIFIC" to allow you to change the wallpaper.
 I don't have a KDE system installed, and I certainly don't have the time, energy, or patience to test for every Desktop Environment out there.

 I know there is code out there to test for different DEs and set the wallpaper accordingly, but as I said I don't have any other working Linux setups right